Act Acceptance & Commitment Therapy Explained

 Understanding Acceptance and Commitment Therapy in Addiction Treatment

-Acceptance and commitment therapy (ACT) is a technique used to help patients overcome their substance abuse issues through overcoming experiential avoidance.
-By so doing, they can enhance every aspect of their lives.
-Different people need to concentrate on different parts of the model based on their circumstances.
-ACT evidence-based treatment works relatively fast, and the strategies clients learn can last for the rest of their lives.
+Acceptance and commitment therapy (ACT) is a technique used to help overcome substance abuse issues by gaining control over experiential avoidance.
+By so doing, we can enhance every aspect of our lives.
+Different people need to concentrate on different parts of the model based on their specific circumstances.
+ACT evidence-based treatment works relatively fast, and the strategies learned by those who suffer from addiction can last for the rest of their lives.

 Acceptance and commitment therapy makes certain assumptions about human nature that make it different from other commonly used methods, such as cognitive behavioural therapy (CBT).
 That’s because ACT’s aim is not to erase problems but to teach people how to live with them

 Six Principles of the Acceptance and Commitment Therapy

 Six basic principles form the basis of ACT.
 They work together toward the main objectives of efficiently dealing with painful thoughts or experiences and establishing a rich, meaningful life.
 They are: